 Destination Sweden

-Discover a country where nature is always present.
-In our cities, in our innovations and in our minds.
-Our nature has affected what we eat, our design, architecture and fashion, where we live and how we live.
+Discover a country where nature is ever-present – permeating our cities, innovations and minds.
+Sweden's nature inspires every facet of our lives, affecting where and how we live, what we eat and how we approach design, architecture and fashion.
 Welcome to Sweden, a destination of a different nature.

-Sweden, a destination of a different nature: The Swedish way of life with Sweden's distinctive approach to people and nature.
+Sweden, a destination of a different nature: The Swedish way of life, with the country's distinctive approach to people and nature at the forefront.

-In Sweden, we go our own way.
-Our country is unique, largely because of our progressive approach and our relationship with and care for nature.
-This has shaped the Swedish way of life.
-Our long, dark and cold winters, our endlessly bright summer days, the lakes, the rivers, the deep forests, the natural areas in the centre of cities and our right of public access.
-This, together with our views on democracy and openness, has shaped us.
-In Sweden, we like to think in new and different ways and have a more conscious approach to the individual, society and the planet.
+In Sweden, we do things our way.
+Our country is unique, largely due to our progressive approach and our relationship with and care for nature.
+These attitudes and customs have shaped the Swedish way of life as much our long, dark and cold winters, endlessly bright summer days, rivers, deep, lake-studded forests and the natural areas you'll find even in the very centres of our cities.
+All this, along with our positive take on democracy and openness, has shaped us.
+In Sweden, we like to think in new and different ways, approaching the individual, society and the planet in a more conscious way.

 Welcome to Sweden, a destination of a different nature.